 DAT Dry Van Spot and Contract Rates

 According to Shanker, if you are a business, and if you use any freight (even if you have your own fleet), you must prepare for price inflation in 2020 and 2021.

 Source: Morgan Stanley, DAT Dry Van Rates vs. Contractors YoY % Change | Spot rates for freight are skyrocketing, with contract rates following closely behind.
 Significant inflation on freight rates will start with trucks, then flow into other methods of freight.

 An Intelligent Revolution is Coming

 Over the next 3-5 years, the freight market will be revolutionized by intelligent technology (electric and autonomous).
 According to Shanker, the first class of electronic trucks already exist, with another wave of vehicles, driven by Tesla, coming shortly.
-These trucks will have 500-600 mile range, will be able to recharge in 30-45 minutes, and will have autonomous capability.
+These trucks will have a 500-600 mile range, will be able to recharge in 30-45 minutes and will have autonomous capability.